 The Association responsibilities should not be confused with the local government real estate taxes that supply fire, ambulance, road maintenance, mosquito control and public schools among other services to the property owners of the county.

 The Rotonda Meadows/Villas Conservation Association is continually working to improve communications with owners through the website and email notices.
 We ask all members to keep their contact information, including email addresses, current with the Management Office.
-You may update your contact information by using the Change of Address Form found on this site or by contacting the Management office by phone (941-697-9722) or by email (firstname.lastname@example.org).
+You may update your contact information by using the “Contact Us” tab, contacting the Management office by phone (941-697-9722) or by email (firstname.lastname@example.org).